SagaOfAGuy/proxychains-config/README.md

 # proxychains-config
-Bash script that installs and configures proxychains
+Bash script that installs and configures proxychains as a SOCKS5 proxy.

 ## Make script executable
 ```bash